 But many of us don’t have the room we need to organize our laundry space the way we’d like it.

-Laundry room organization depends on the type of washer/dryer you have.
+Laundry room organization based on the type of washer/dryer you have.

 - Top loaders are easier to load and unload, but they can’t be stacked so they take up more room especially large capacity machines.
 Top loading washers may have an agitator but HE or high efficiency models don’t.
 Instead they tumble clothes using a steady stream of water to rinse.